cloudfoundry/cf-deployment/iaas-support/openstack/README.md

 ### BOSH

-To setup an OpenStack project to install BOSH please use the following [Terraform module](https://github.com/cloudfoundry/bosh-openstack-environment-templates/tree/master/bosh-init-tf).
+To setup an OpenStack project to install BOSH please use the following [Terraform module](https://github.com/cloudfoundry-attic/bosh-openstack-environment-templates/tree/master/bosh-init-tf) (archived).
 Adapt `terraform.tfvars.template` to your needs.

 ### Cloud Foundry

-To setup the project to install Cloud Foundry please use the following [Terraform module](https://github.com/cloudfoundry/bosh-openstack-environment-templates/tree/master/cf-deployment-tf).
+To setup the project to install Cloud Foundry please use the following [Terraform module](https://github.com/cloudfoundry-attic/bosh-openstack-environment-templates/tree/master/cf-deployment-tf) (archived).
 Adapt `terraform.tfvars.template` to your needs.
 Variable `bosh_router_id` is output of the previous BOSH terraform module.

 ## Install BOSH